Sarrk/myogame/README.md

 ## Tag
 Increase UDP if possible

-Get ADC working
+Test ADC on myoware

 Add DMA to get ADC even faster

 Can/should we oversample and rudimentally process that to send packets with more information?
 Or send larger packets with oversampled frames?